ramaalibonga/Palm-Tree-Farm-Land-Change-Detection-Webmap-Analysis/README.md

 # Palm Tree Land Change Detection Webmap Analysis

-# Steps to run project locally
+## Steps by Step to run Project on Your Machine Locally!

- - Download Project Locally
+ - #Step 1 : Clone Project using the command bellow!
  ```
 git clone https://github.com/ramaalibonga/Palm-Tree-Farm-Land-Change-Detection-Webmap-Analysis.git
 ```
-# Run index.html then Enjoy!
+#Step 2 : Run index.html  on Your browser  and  Enjoy!

 ```
  index.html
 ```

-# Technology used
+## Technology used

 - Leaflet js
 - Html